kpatel122/sparkpy-web-client/redesign/Docs/index.rst

 """"""""
 Sound FX
 """"""""

-To play a sound effect for a specific character, use `PlayCharacterSound() <Source/sparkpy.html#sparkpy.PlayCharacterSound>`_ Sound effects do not loop by default
+To play a sound effect for a specific character, use `PlaySound() <Source/sparkpy.html#sparkpy.Character.PlaySound>`_ Sound effects do not loop by default

 .. code-block:: python
-   :emphasize-lines: 20,31
+   :emphasize-lines: 19,30

    import sparkpy

    #simple quiz with sound effects

-   bryceid = 0
+   bryce = None

    #input box handler function
    def ProcessAnswer(answer):